hashicorp/serf/website/source/docs/agent/options.html.markdown

   must be read/writable by Serf, and the directory must allow Serf to create other files, so that it can periodically compact the snapshot file.

+* `-rejoin` - When provided with the `-snapshot`, Serf will ignore a previous leave and attempt to rejoin the cluster when starting.
+By default, Serf treats leave as a permanent intent, and does not attempt to join the cluster again when starting.
+This flag allows the snapshot state to be used to rejoin the cluster.

 * `-tag` - The tag flag is used to associate a new key/value pair with the agent.
 The tags are gossiped and can be used to provide additional information such as roles, ports, and configuration values to other nodes.
 Multiple tags